adanog/MSSR/README.md

 •Torres-García, E., Pinto-Cámara, R., Linares, A. et al. Extending resolution within a single imaging frame.
 Nat Commun 13, 7452 (2022). https://doi.org/10.1038/s41467-022-34693-9
+If this software has been useful in your research, please consider citing the above publication.

 # This README.txt file should be accompanied by